 Commission on Race and Ethnic Disparities

-On 14 June 2020, in a Sunday Telegraph article, Boris Johnson, the Prime Minister, announced a new commission into racial inequality.
+In June 2020, in a Sunday Telegraph article subsequently published on the Government’s website, Boris Johnson, the Prime Minister, announced a new commission into racial inequality.
 He said:

 It is time for a cross-governmental commission to look at all aspects of inequality—in employment, in health outcomes, in academic and all other walks of life.

 Some have criticised the Government’s approach.
-For example, the Equality and Human Rights Commission said the data that illustrated racial inequality in the UK already exists.
+For example, in an article, the Guardian reported that the Equality and Human Rights Commission said the data that illustrated racial inequality in the UK already exists.
 In addition, David Lammy (Labour MP for Tottenham), who led a review into racial inequality in England and Wales’s judicial system, has argued that the Government should focus on implementing the recommendations from previous reviews into racial inequality first.

 The commission will drive forward work to understand why disparities exist, what works to address disparities and what does not, and will present recommendations for action across Government and other public bodies, bridging the gap between data and policy.
 It will report by the end of the year.
 The aim of the commission is to set out a new, positive agenda for change—balancing the needs of individuals, communities and society, maximising opportunities and ensuring fairness for all.
 The terms of reference, and names of the chair and commission members will be published in due course.

-On 16 July 2020, the Government announced that the Commission will be chaired by Dr Tony Sewell, the head of charity Generating Genius.
+On 16 July 2020, the Government announced that the commission will be chaired by Dr Tony Sewell, the head of the charity Generating Genius.
 The Government also published a full list of commissioners, which includes representatives from the fields of science, education, broadcasting, economics, medicine, policing and community organising.

-The terms of reference for the Commission were also published on the same day.
-They detail that the Commission will look into outcomes for the whole population in areas such as poverty, education, employment, health and the criminal justice system.
+The terms of reference for the commission were also published on the same day.
+They explain that the commission will look into outcomes for the whole population in areas such as poverty, education, employment, health and the criminal justice system.

 Inquiries into racial inequality since 2017